 - Teaching load summary, including numbers of students, for the current semester and at least five preceding semesters; summary of advising activity.

-- Appendix.
-It should include supporting documentation for Teaching Effectiveness and Service; also, copies of books, published articles, reviews, syllabi, and a complete set of teaching evaluations since the Third-Year Review.
-(For promotion dossiers, only publications that have appeared since the last promotion should be included.)
+- It should include supporting documentation for Teaching Effectiveness and Service; also, copies of books, published articles, reviews, syllabi, and a complete set of teaching evaluations since the Third-Year Review.
+Teaching evaluations should be accompanied by a summary and analysis of the data.
+(For promotion dossiers, only publications that have appeared since the last promotion, and only teaching evaluations for courses taught since the last promotion, should be included.
+Publications which have appeared since the last promotion but for which credit was taken for the last promotion should be excluded from the dossier.)

 A PDF version of these instructions is here.